-Traveling to Medellin is always fun; the climate is great, the women are beautiful and the people are so nice and friendly.
-I was therefore in a very good mood when I took the airplane on the 4th of August from Bogota.
-Actually I recommend everybody to travel to Medellin while on a Colombia holiday.
+Traveling to Medellin is always fun: the climate is great, the women are beautiful and the people are nice and friendly.
+I was therefore in a very good mood when I hopped on my plane at the beginning of Augusta.
+I recommend that anyone who comes to Colombia makes time to travel to Medellin.

-“Feria de Flores” or in English “Festival of the flowers”, has existed since 1957 and is the most important event during the year in Medellin.
-The show represents the end of slavery – a time when slaves carried men and women uphill on their backs.
+Colombia is a festive country, and thus you are likely to encounter many Colombian celebrations and holidays during your visit.
+If possible, however, I recommend attending Medellin’s most important festival, the “Feria de Flores”, or the “Festival of the flowers”, that has existed since 1957.
+The festival celebrates the end of slavery, during a time in which slaves carried men and women uphill on their backs.
 But instead of people, now the “silleteros” carry flowers on their back.
 When I say “flowers”, I mean works of art weighing up to 100 Kg!

-Today, the event is 10 days long and there are several other events held around the festival.
-There is a fair, contests and also a historic car parade.
-Travel agencies offer tours to the flower producing farms.
-They bring busloads of tourists that travel in Colombia to nearby towns where they visit the fincas to learn how flowers are cultivated and how the silleteros prepare their works of art for the main parade (by the way, Colombia is one of the world’s largest producers of flowers).
+Today, the event is 10 days long, and there are several other events held during the festival.
+There is a fair, contests, and even a historic car parade.
+Travel agencies offer tours to the flower producing farms, bringing busloads of tourists from nearby towns to visit the farms.
+During their visit, the tourists learn how the flowers are cultivated and how the silleteros prepare their works of art for the main parade.
+By the way, Colombia is one of the world’s largest producers of flowers.

 Floral origins: Santa Helena farm

-One of the most important villages and a place to visit is Santa Elena.
-I went to “La Finca Silletera Los Girasoles” with my friend Silviana who is the owner of the local travel agency that I work with.
-I learned all about the history of the festival and that the participants of this village usually win all the prizes at the parade.
-I also have been told that being a silletero is only a right of birth and must be inherited.
+One of the most important villages and a place certainly worth visiting is Santa Elena.
+I went to “La Finca Silletera Los Girasoles” with my friend, Silviana, who is the owner of the local travel agency I work with.
+I learned all about the history of the festival and how the participants of this village usually win all the prizes at the parade.
+I was also told that becoming a silletero is a birthright and thus can only be inherited.
 I also found out that starting to drink Aguardiente (a strong alcoholic beverage) at 9am is not unusual during Feria de Flores.

-On Monday when the main parade is held, Silvi told me to be at the entrance to the seats before 10am.
-I was a bit confused as I also learned that the show would only begin at 2pm.
-She explained to me that this event is so important that if I arrived late I would risk not getting through the masses of people, or even not getting a seat at all among the crowds of enthusiastic people.
+On Monday, when the main parade was held, Silvi told me to meet him at the entrance before 10am.
+I was a bit confused, seeing as the show was to begin at 2pm, but she explained to me that this event is so popular that if you arrive late, you risk not being able to bypass the enthusiastic crowd to arrive at your seat.

-I arrived at 9.30 am and learned quickly that my friend was not exaggerating.
-On one side of the road where the parade would be held were stands.
-They were still empty, as they would first open at 10am.
-The other side of the road is for the general public, and locals had already occupied the first 2 rows.
-People brought chairs, blankets, food, cool boxes, umbrellas; it was like on an open-air festival.
-I learned that the first people had already arrived there at 5am.
-Also, a lot of food, drinks, chairs and other items were offered to sell or rent from street vendors.
+I arrived at 9.30 am and quickly learned that my friend was not exaggerating.
+On one side of the road, where the parade would be held, were stands.
+When I arrived, they were still empty, as they would not open until 10am.
+The other side of the road is for the general public, and locals were already lining up.
+People brought chairs, blankets, food, coolers, umbrellas, etc.; it was like on an open-air festival.
+I learned that the first people had arrived there at 5am.
+Street vendors were selling food, chairs, and other items to make the experience more comfortable.

-As a Swiss, the dynamic between the people I have to describe as amazing.
-I know that the Swiss are very different, more known for being sober accountants and for counting money all day… but after living in Colombia for 2 years I still did not expect such a spectacle inside a spectacle.
-I was asking myself, why do these people even need a parade, they are already a parade!
-This included just about everyone, from little kids to the grandma in front of me.
-She was at least 80+ and measured only 1.40m, but she could sure shake her booty–I couldn’t stop smiling!
+As a Swiss, I found the dynamic between the people to be amazing.
+In contrast to Colombians, Swiss people are known for being sober accountants who pass their days counting money.
+Even after living in Colombia for 2 years I still did not expect to see such a spectacle inside another spectacle.
+I was asking myself, why do these people even need a parade?
+Has it not already begun?
+The festivities included just about everyone, from little kids to the grandma in front of me.
+She had to be over 80 years old, measuring only 1.40m, but she could sure shake her booty.
+I couldn’t stop smiling!

-Then the first trucks arrived, with DJ’s, dancers and free gifts that were thrown into the audience.
-Silvi told me that this was just the beginning; commercial floats from big companies.
-It was very entertaining and everybody was off their seats and dancing to the rhythm of the music.
+The first trucks arrived, with DJ’s, dancers, and free gifts that were thrown into the audience.
+Silvi told me that this was just the beginning with commercial floats from big companies.
+It was very entertaining, and everybody was out of their seats and dancing to the music.

-Two hours passed and I was still entertained by the audience who were singing and still competing with each other.
-Then the main parade came down the road.
-It was divided into different categories like classic, traditional, commercial and I guess freaky!
-I did not believe my eyes sometimes, the men were transporting incredible flower monuments on their backs.
-While they carried their heavy loads, each group had scouts that helped out and took care that nobody fell while carrying those wonderful pieces of art.
+Two hours passed, and I was still being entertained by the audience.
+Then, the main parade arrived.
+It was divided into different categories like classical, traditional, commercial, and I guess freaky!
+At times, I could not believe my eyes!
+The men were transporting incredible flower monuments on their backs.
+While they carried their heavy loads, each group had scouts that helped and took care that nobody fell while carrying these wonderful pieces of art.

 And this was not the only thing the parade offered.
-The local authorities also presented themselves, firefighters, army, cleaners, police you name it.
-Huge bands played classic music or just gave drum concerts.
+The local authorities also presented themselves: firefighters, military members, cleaners, police- you name it.
+Huge bands played classic music while others provided incredible drum concerts.
 Dancing groups performed and launched group members in the air.
-Performance and costumed artists also had their slot.
-The audience did not get tired of singing, shouting and partying all along the parade.
-I think this provided the magic that kept the men walking with their heavy-duty flower backpacks, which sometimes represented whole cities or historic events.
+Performance and costume artists also had their slot.
+The audience did not get tired of singing, shouting, and partying despite having been there for hours.
+I think this energy is what kept the men walking with their heavy-duty flower backpacks, which sometimes represented whole cities or historic events.

 After almost 3 hours of flowers, the parade came to an end.
-Undoubtedly, the Festival of the Flowers is a great opportunity to make a real Colombian experience.
-At a distance of about 100 meters behind the final parade car, a whole army of cleaning trucks and uniformed workers came along, leaving not one piece of garbage behind them, almost as if the parade had never happened.
-I will be happy to see this parade again next year, making holidays in Colombia myself!
+Undoubtedly, the Festival of the Flowers is a great opportunity to get a real Colombian experience and certainly one of the highlights of Medellin tourism.
+At a distance of about 100 meters behind the final parade car, a whole army of cleaning trucks and uniformed workers came along, leaving not one piece of garbage behind them.
+It was almost as if the parade had never happened.
+I look forward to returning to see this parade n next year!